 We have also provided a simple guide on how to measure the effectiveness of your QA program with points and quality metrics.

 Quality Assurance checklist categories

 The solution is the most simple and important quality category.
-The criteria should measure how effectively your agent solve customer issues.
+The criteria should measure how effectively your agent solves customer issues.

 Checklist items for agent’s solution

 - Provided a timeline for the resolution

 A positive attitude is a key part of providing high-quality service.
 An agent’s ability to show empathy and use the right tone of voice can often be the difference between a customer giving a good or bad review.